Abstrakten/WhiteboardCOMP90015/project/src/readme.txt

 The WhiteBoard1.2 is not complete yet, but it shoulb be fine to implement other works.
-The GUI are built by SWING and AWT.
+The GUI are built on SWING and AWT.
-The drawing shapes are build by graphics and graphics2D.
+The drawing shapes are build on graphics and graphics2D.

 The WelcomeWindow class is mainly targets to collecting state and username information, e.g. "Sean" "Client"